Crveni Đavoli: Friendships

 They are in brotherhood with the organized fan group of FK Zemun, the Taurunum Boys.
 They have this relationship since 1998.
 It all began when a prominent Taurunum Boy member has lived and has a family in Kragujevac and the Taurunum Boys visited a barrage match back when Radnički Kragujevac fought to enter the major leagues.
 Ever since then the brotherhood has been growing and growing, and today it has been passed to the younger generations.
 The Đavoli have also a long friendship with fans of Sloga Kraljevo, the Kasapi ("The Butchers").
 This friendship can be seen during football and basketball matches, where they chant together in the stands.
 It also started recently good relations with the organized supporters of Radnički Niš, the Meraklije.
-Also have personal friendship with some fans of Lech Poznan.
+Some fans have personal friendship with some fans of Lech Poznan.
 Their relations began mainly through the mutual support of the growing local patriotism in the Serbian fan scene.
 There is a connection between the clubs as they share the year which they were founded, 1923.
 Also, both groups were founded in the same year, in 1989.
 The name Radnički means "Labour's" in Serbian and its roots come from the relations which the clubs had with Labour movements during the first half of the 20th century.
 Their often mentioned slogan is: "Radnička deca, radnička braća", which translates to "Workers children, workers brothers".
 Another connection is their anti-fascist attitude through similar tragedies which happened in both cities during the World War II.
 In the city of Kragujevac the Kragujevac massacre and in Niš the Bubanj massacre, both committed by Nazi German soldiers, which had in both cities a strong influence on subsequent generations.
 All reasons, why the first top tier match between these clubs ended during the 2012–13 season especially in a respectful and peaceful atmosphere for each other, although they not played against each other for a long time.